-In March 2022, the Company entered into a lease for office and laboratory space located in Boston, Massachusetts (the "Boston Lease"), which it determined was an operating lease at the inception of the lease contract.
+In March 2022, the Company entered into a lease for office and laboratory space located in Boston, Massachusetts (the (as amended, the "Boston Lease"), which it determined was an operating lease at the inception of the lease contract.
 The Boston Lease commenced in April 2022 with base rental payments beginning in January 2023.
 The Boston Lease includes certain tenant improvement allowances for the reimbursement of up to \$6.3 million of costs incurred by the Company, and an option for the Company to extend the lease for a period of five years, which the Company is not reasonably certain to exercise.
 The Company determined that it owns the leasehold improvements related to the Boston Lease and, as such, reflected the \$6.3 million lease incentive as a reduction of the rental payments used to measure the operating lease liability, and, in turn, the operating lease right-of-use asset as of the lease commencement date in April 2022.
-Between the lease commencement date and September 30, 2023, the Company recorded increases of \$5.6 million to the operating lease liability as and when such leasehold improvements were paid for by the landlord.
+Between the lease commencement date and September 30, 2023 March 31, 2024, the Company recorded increases of \$5.6 million to the operating lease liability as and when such leasehold improvements lease incentives were paid for by received from the landlord.
 The Company expects to receive all tenant improvement reimbursements during the year ending December 31, 2023.
 Under the terms of the Boston Lease, the Company provided the lessor with an irrevocable standby letter of credit secured by restricted cash in the amount of \$1.6 million.

-The following table summarizes operating lease expense for the three and nine months ended September 30, 2023 and 2022 (in thousands):
+The following table summarizes operating lease expense for the three and nine months ended September 30, 2023 March 31, 2024 and 2022 (in thousands):

-Three Months Ended September 30, Nine Months Ended September 30, 2023 2022 2023 2022 Lease expense: Operating lease expense \$ 780 \$ 779 \$ 2,339 \$ 1,573
+Lease expense: Three Months Ended Nine Months Ended September 30, September 30, 2023 2022 2023 2022 Operating lease expense \$ 780 \$ 779 \$ 2,339 \$ 1,573